AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 # Add Controls to a Report

 ## Add Report Controls
 To display a data field's value in your report, drag the corresponding item from the [Field List](../../report-designer-tools/ui-panels/field-list.md) and drop it onto the report's detail band.
-This creates a new report control of appropriate type bound to the corresponding field.
+This creates a new report control bound to the corresponding field.

 ![](../../../../../images/eurd-win-drop-field-from-field-list.png)

-You can also use the [Toolbox](../../report-designer-tools/toolbox.md) to add other controls to your report and display various content, such as text, images, charts, barcodes, and so on.
+You can also use the [Toolbox](../../report-designer-tools/toolbox.md) to add other controls to your report and display content such as text, images, charts, barcodes, and so on.

 ![](../../../../../images/eurd-win-drop-report-control-from-toolbox.png)

 This document describes how to add the most commonly used controls to a report.
-See [Use Report Controls](../../use-report-controls.md) for a complete list of the available controls.
+See [Use Report Controls](../../use-report-controls.md) for a complete list of available controls.

 ## Display Text
 Use the following controls to display text in a report:

 * [Label](../use-basic-report-controls/label.md)

 	Displays plain text in a report.
-You can customize the font settings for a label's entire content only.
+You can customize the label's font settings only.

 	![](../../../../../images/eurd-win-display-text-using-labels.png)